 “Sin and Redemption in The Hours of François I (1539-1540) by the Master of François de Rohan.”
 The Metropolitan Museum of Art Journal, Vol. 48 (2013): 121-142.

 Entry for a Cabinet (Dressoir) in the Style of Jacques Androuet Du Cerceau, in Georges Hoentschel: Collector, Designer, Architect in Belle-Époque Paris, April 4-August 11, 2013.
-Exhibition Catalogue.
+Exh. cat.
 New Haven; London: Published for the Bard Graduate Center for Studies in the Decorative Arts, Design, and Culture, New York, The Metropolitan Museum of Art, New York, by Yale University Press. pp. 184-86.

 “‘Living Dolls’: François Ier Dresses His Women.”
 Renaissance Quarterly, Vol. 60, No.1 (Spring 2007): 94-130.
 (Under the name Yassana C. Croizat).